p2k3m/ResumeForge/docs/troubleshooting-cloudfront.md

 To skip only the CDN probe while still validating the S3 upload, run `npm run verify:static -- --skip-cloudfront`.
 This flag mirrors the `SKIP_CLOUDFRONT_VERIFY` environment variable and can be useful when testing from environments that cannot reach CloudFront but where you still want the manifest and S3 checks to execute.

 Starting in November 2024, `npm run verify:static` automatically removes stale `assets/index-*.css`/`assets/index-*.js` bundles that linger in the deployment prefix.
-If previous uploads left behind superseded hashed bundles, the verifier deletes them before the pipeline proceeds and prints the exact keys it removed.
-Set `STATIC_VERIFY_DELETE_STALE_INDEX_ASSETS=false` (or pass `--no-delete-stale-index-assets`) to keep the read-only behaviour for break-glass audits.
+To protect users that are still served an older cached `index.html`, the verifier now enforces a retention window (72 hours by default) before deleting superseded hashed bundles.
+Assets newer than that window remain available so CloudFront can continue serving cached HTML without breaking requests.
+Set `STATIC_VERIFY_DELETE_STALE_INDEX_ASSETS=false` (or pass `--no-delete-stale-index-assets`) to keep the read-only behaviour for break-glass audits, and adjust the retention window with `STATIC_VERIFY_STALE_INDEX_RETENTION_*` environment variables when necessary.

 ## 1. Run the verifier